Gloria Addo-Ayensu, Director of Health, Fairfax County Health Department

 Lamberton graduated from nursing school at Texas Woman’s University in Houston and served as president of both the Texas Student Nurses Association and the National Student Nurses Association.
 She currently enjoys being a guest lecture for graduate-level health policy courses and motivating other healthcare providers to join the ranks of healthcare lobbyists that improve access and care for patients.

 Robin Mockenhaupt, Managing Member, Robin Mockenhaupt Consulting, LLC

 Mockenhaupt received a PhD in health education from the University of Maryland, a graduate certificate in gerontology from the Center on Aging at the University of Maryland, an MPH in health administration from Columbia University, and an MBA and BS in biology from the Pennsylvania State University.
-A native of Pittsburgh, Mockenhaupt now lives in New Jersey.
-She and her husband, Ralph, have two adult children and a granddaughter.
+A native of Pittsburgh, Mockenhaupt now lives in northern Virginia.

 Carolyn A. Taylor, Corporate Operations Officer, Taylor-Oden Enterprises

 Carolyn Taylor, PhD, is the corporate operations officer at Taylor-Oden Enterprises, Inc. (TOE), an information technology and health care consulting firm, and has held this role for nine years.
 She has more than thirty years of experience in the health care industry as a clinician, manager, and corporate executive.
 She has served as a mentor, educator, consultant, and facilitator.
 Taylor is a dynamic speaker who has presented numerous topics related to health care, human resources, information technology, and financial management.